 GPB attracted investors by offering lucrative returns and offered the dealers to sell GPB funds to gain more profit.
 Now investors are crying investment fraud and there are a number of GPB Capital lawsuits pending.
 It appears that the 8% commission for trading GPB funds motivated brokers.
 It now seems as agents received over $100 million in the form of commissions.

-According to its website,” GPB Capital is a New York-based alternative asset management company focusing on getting income-producing private businesses.”
-Of note, GPB has a strong focus on the “automotive retail” sector.
-Since 2013, GPB increased $1.3 billion from investors in its GPB Automotive Portfolio and GPB Holdings II funds (“GPB Funds”).
+GPB Capital is an alternative asset management company based in New York that focuses on getting profit-generating private businesses.
+The “automotive retail” sector has been a strong point of focus for GPB.
+Since 2013, GPB earned $1.3 billion from financiers in its GPB Holdings II funds and GPB Automotive Portfolio.

 GPB Capital Lawsuit & Fraud Investigation

-- November 2018: GPB’s auditor resigned, citing perceived risks; and
+- November 2018: It’s auditor left, quoting seeming risks;

 Merkin: GPB stopped paying.

 Merkin is one of the investors and she shared her experience by saying that GPB was paying a $330 per month and she expected an 8% yield.
 She said that the yield was not guaranteed but was appealing to her.
 However, her payments were stopped in December and GPB informed her that the stop was transitory.

 In the Dec.
 20 letter to financiers, GPB stated the distribution price would alter from consistent numbers to payments that would vary as per the company performance.
 (Back in April 2018, GPB Holdings I, a different fund that involves debt tactics investments, managed IT solutions and automotive retail, reduced the distribution price from 4% to 8% a year.
 In November, GPB shortly halted any supply, as per the court records in a Delaware lawsuit filed by a GPB financier against the company.)